+A Denture is a Prosthesis for Replacing Missing Teeth.
+It may also be termed a plate.
 It consists of a set of artificial (usually acrylic) teeth bonded to a plastic or metal base.
-A denture can usually be removed from the mouth by the wearer for hygiene reasons.
+Dentures are designed to be a removable tooth replacement option.
+They can usually be removed from the mouth by the wearer when they wish to do so, for example, for hygiene reasons.

-Millions of people worldwide wear dentures to replace teeth lost or extracted due to the damaging effects of severe dental wear, trauma, decay or gum disease.
+Millions of people worldwide wear dentures to replace teeth lost or extracted for various reasons.
+Teeth removed due to the damaging effects of severe dental wear, trauma, decay or gum disease are often replaced in this way.
 Technological advances have enabled modern dentures to look more natural and fit better than they ever have before.

 Different types of dentures are available, depending on a patient's treatment needs.

-Partial dentures allow replacement of only a few teeth missing teeth.
-They need to be held in place by clasps attaching to adjacent natural teeth.
+Partial Dentures allow replacement of only a few teeth missing teeth.
+They are removable and need to be held in place by clasps attaching to adjacent natural teeth.

 Full Dentures may be made when all teeth are missing in either the upper or lower jaw, or both.
 They may be designed, with patient input, to look very natural and inconspicuous, or to be vastly different from original teeth.
 Full dentures are removable when retained via a suction effect with saliva and the jawbone (ridge).
-If supported by dental implants, full dentures may be made to be either removable or permanently fixed in place.
+If supported by dental implants, they can be made to be either removable or permanently fixed in place.

 At Melbourne Dentistry, whether your needs relate to a denture being your permanent restorative solution, or simply a temporary space maintaining prosthesis, (prior to the completion of an implant driven crown or bridge treatment plan), we work with the very best dental prosthetic laboratories to promptly provide you with the most natural looking, and comfortable treatment outcomes.